 Where exactly are you located?

 We have recently moved 5 miles east, to the Crestwood community.
-We are located in the Crestwood Festival Center, home to Home Depot, Burlington Coat Factory, Dollar Tree and the movie theater.
+We are located in the Crestwood Festival Center which houses Home Depot, Burlington Coat Factory, Dollar Tree and the movie theater.
 Our address is 7001 Crestwood Blvd., Suite 416, Birmingham, AL 35210.

 Where do I park my car?

-The Crestwood Festival Center has a large, well-lit parking lot.
+The Crestwood Festival Center has a large parking lot.
 Parking is plentiful and free of charge.

 Are you wheel chair accessible?

 Yes, we are disabled-accessible / wheel chair accessible and have a wheel chair accessible restroom for our guests.
-We have wide hallways and doors to make movement easier for all our guests.
-Please free to let us know in advance if there is anything we can do to assist you in our business or have questions.
+We have wide hallways and doorways to make movement easier for all our guests.
+Please free to let us know in advance if there is anything we can do to assist you in our business or if you have questions.

 Do you permit service animals?

 In accordance with health department regulations we are happy to permit service animals that are trained to provide a service for a persons with disabilities as outlined in the Americans With Disabilities Act (ADA).
 We are animal lovers but cannot permit pets or emotional support animals (ESA) to accompany our guests, however.
-Service animals that act inappropriately or unsafely during the visit are a risk for our staff and guests will be asked to leave as outlined by the ADA and the health department.
-Guidelines for service animals are outlined on the ADA.gov website. https://www.ada.gov/service_animals_2010.htm
+Service animals that act inappropriately or unsafe during the visit are a risk for our staff and guests will therefore be asked to leave as outlined by the ADA and the health department.
+Guidelines for service animals can be found on the ADA.gov website. https://www.ada.gov/service_animals_2010.htm